selfrefactor/rambda/README.md

 <summary>4 failed <italic>Ramda.flip</italic> specs

-> :boom: Reason for the failure: ramda.flip returns a curried function | rambda.flip work only for functions with arity below 5
+> :boom: Reason for the failure: Ramda.flip returns a curried function | Rambda.flip work only for functions with arity below 5
 </summary>

 ```javascript